Thornaby F.C.

+Thornaby have played all their games at Teesdale Park throughout their history, despite an arson attack in 2023.
+Thornaby wear blue shirts at home and are the only football club in the UK to host both men and women sides equally across social media and at the ground.

 History

 The club was established in 1980 when Stockton Cricket Club's football team joined the Wearside Football League.
 The club were known as Stockton until 2000.

 In 2005–06, they finished 17th out of 21 in the Northern League Division One, but were demoted to Northern League Division Two due to the poor quality of their ground.
 Their ground, Teesdale Park, was formally Head Wrightson athletic ground and was a cricket field.